-Beauty centers and hormone replacement therapy (HRT) in menopause.
+Beauty centers and hormone replacement therapy (HRT) for menopause.

 Beauty Center research

-- This picture reminds me of dream I had once upon a time.
-In 1981 I started at KULeuven, Belgium the first menopause clinic on the continent (John Studd was first in Europe).
-Next I visited many beauty centers in Belgium with the questions “What are you doing – Why – which results ? ”.
-Becoming convinced that the total approach is effective, but that it was not that clear which factors or combinations are most effective I tried to set-up trials.
-Treating half a face would permit to investigate products and combinations in detail.
+- This picture reminds me of my past.
+In 1981 I started at KULeuven, Belgium the first menopause clinic on the continent (soon after John Studd in London).
+Because of the close link with wrinkles and beauty I visited many beauty centers in Belgium with the questions “What are you doing – Why – which results ? ”.
+I became convinced that the approach is effective.
+However, it was not clear which factors or combinations are most effective.
+I failed to set-up trials, treating half a face.

-- HRT prevent the development of wrinkles.
-This is solidly demonstrated.
-It is not clear however if HRT decreases existing wrinkles.
+- HRT slows down the development of wrinkles.
+It is not clear whether HRT decreases existing wrinkles.
+T

-- HRT maintains and/or increases subcutaneous collagen thickness and this parallels bone density.
-Whether this skin effect is an estrogen or an androgen effect is less clear.
-In the absence of research, only clinical experience has generated impression about which type and dose of estrogens, which progestogens, progestogens with a slight androgenic side effect or androgen precursors as DHEA or real androgens.
+- HRT maintains and/or increases subcutaneous collagen in parallel with bone density.
+In the absence of specific research, only clinical experience generated information about the effects of different types and doses of estrogens, of progestogens, of androgen precursors as DHEA and of real androgens.
 What is also not that well known is that androgen and estrogen concentrations in women with ovaries are similar.

-- Women with HRT look younger than women without.
+- Women with HRT look younger than women without hormone replacement therapy .
 The best indirect data I have come from comments bythe nurses in our hospital :”We see who is coming for the menopause clinic before asking.
-They look younger than their age” (which was obvious from the hospital record number)
+They look younger than their age” (which they knew from the hospital record number)